harryaskham/harryaskham.github.io/_drafts/tetris-haskell.md

 -- foldl' is similar to Python's reduce(f, xs)
--- scanl' is similar to Python's itertools.accumulate(xs), or foldl' -- with intermediate results. import Data.List (intercalate, foldl', scanl', intersect) :}
+-- scanl' is similar to Python's itertools.accumulate(xs), or foldl' -- with intermediate results. import Data.List (intercalate, foldl', scanl', intersect, sortOn) :}
 {% endhighlight %}